Shaikh-Warsi/JarvisAI/README.md

 # 🎙️ JarvisAI – AI-Powered Task Automation Assistant 🚀

+# 🚧 Work in Progress: This is still in a early development stage, More GUI and many many many more features coming soon

 **JarvisAI** is an advanced AI-powered voice assistant that listens to voice commands, evaluates the task, generates the appropriate Python code, and automatically executes it.
 Powered by **Google Gemini-2.0-Flash** for intelligent code generation and task handling.